coherent-research/mts-documentation/mts-actions-api-spec.md

 This document describes the MTS Actions API which can be used by applications to perform various meter actions via MTS programmatically.

-# Basics
+## Basics

 ### Authentication

-All HTTP calls (with exceptions noted below) must contain an MTS Actions API Access Token contained in an Authorization header with the Bearer authentication scheme.
+All HTTP calls must contain an MTS Actions API Access Token contained in an Authorization header with the Bearer authentication scheme.
 An API Access token can be generated within the MTS application by an administrator.

 To generate a token go to the Extras - MTS API page.